eiab30p/OracleConnection/SQLAlchemy_example/README.md

     return render_template('show_user.html', user=user)
 ```

 ## Detecting Column Changes

-After running the db init command Alembic does not automaticly add column change detection.
-Which is a bummber but a simple fix.
+After running the db init command Alembic does not automatically add column change detection.
+Which is a bummer but a simple fix.
 In the evn.py file  under the migrations directory you will add the below line. **evn.py line 75**

 ```python
 compare_type=True